jeffscassell/usb_boot_disk_persistence/readme.md

    whole boot process off.
 From here, it will locate the bootloader, which does exactly what it sounds like (loads the necessary boot processes).

-   Bootloader:
+   #### Bootloader

-   The starting process that *starts* the bootup of an operating system.
-The bootloader will usually let you choose different options to boot into different modes of an OS, such as Windows' "Safe Mode".
-The default bootloader file that UEFI will look for is BOOTX64.EFI.
+   > The starting process that *starts* the bootup of an operating system.
+The
+   > bootloader will usually let you choose different options to boot into
+   > different modes of an OS, such as Windows' "Safe Mode".
+The default
+   > bootloader file that UEFI will look for is BOOTX64.EFI.

    We're going to create the bootloader and its configuration file so that we can customize its functionality to our preferences.

 1. Install GRUB

-   GRUB:
+   #### GRUB
-   GRand Unified Bootloader.
-Linux's bootloader that plays nice with multiple other operating systems.
+   > GRand Unified Bootloader.
+Linux's bootloader that plays nice with
+   > multiple other operating systems.
 Super basic but reliable and customizable.
-   Usually looks for a config file (grub.cfg) for further options/instructions, automatically selecting the default option after a timeout period (10-30 seconds, usually).
+   > Usually looks for a config file (grub.cfg) for further options/instructions,
+   > automatically selecting the default option after a timeout period (10-30
+   > seconds, usually).

    To install GRUB, we need to be able to write to the USB's ESP partition, which means we need to mount it (i.e., attach it) to our current file